-China closes Guangzhou to most arrivals as outbreak spreads
+Guangzhou closes to most arrivals as China’s outbreak grows

 Residents have resorted to group buying of groceries because they are not allowed to leave their buildings, with only partial success in obtaining needed items.

+Its first game was scheduled on Saturday against Vissel Kobe of Japan.

+“The AFC acknowledged the travel restrictions faced by Shanghai Port FC as a result of the recent lockdown measures enforced in Shanghai,” the AFC said in a statement.

-The capital Beijing has seen relatively few restrictions, although the Erjiefang neighborhood including the famed 798 art district has been cordoned off and classified as high risk after eight infections were reported there over the past two weeks.
+The capital, Beijing, has seen relatively few restrictions, although the Erjiefang neighborhood including the famed 798 art district has been cordoned off and classified as high risk after eight infections were reported there over the past two weeks.

 China is facing one of its worst local outbreaks since the pandemic began.
 China is still mostly closed to international travel, even as most of the world has sought ways to live with the virus.